The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Email: channy2@buffalo.edu

-Courtney brings to the CNR her experience coordinating large, funded social science projects and her background in equity-focused education and community-based research.
+Courtney's experience includes coordinating large, funded social science projects and equity-focused education and community-based research.
 Her doctoral work at the University of Rochester centered on long-term qualitative and mixed methods studies on and with under-resourced communities and students.
 As assistant director for research advancement at the School of Nursing, Courtney provides editing and other pre-award support services, and organizes research-related workshops and presentations as well as the SON’s Annual Research Day and the Nursing Undergraduate Research Summer Experience (NURSE).

 Research Administration Coordinator